json-everything/json-everything-docs/_docs/schema/schemagen/schema-generation.md

 As of v5 of this library, nullability follows the code as closely as possible, using the `[Nullable]` attribute as an override.
 If a property is declared as nullable (either value or reference type), it will be generated as such.
 Applying `[Nullable(false)]` to a nullable property will disable this behavior, while applying `[Nullable(true)]` (or just `[Nullable]`) to a non-nullable property will force nullability in the schema.

-#### Prior to v5

-For nullable types, it may or may not be appropriate to include `null` in the `type` keyword.
-JsonSchema.Net.Generation controls this behavior via the `SchemaGeneratorConfiguration.Nullability` option with individual properties being overrideable via the `[Nullable(bool)]` attribute.

-There are four options:

-- `Disabled` - This is the default.
-The resulting schemas will not have `null` in the `type` keyword unless `[Nullable(true)]` is used.
-- `AllowForNullableValueTypes` - This will add `null` to the `type` keyword for nullable value types (i.e. `Nullable<T>`) unless `[Nullable(false)]` is used.
-- `AllowForReferenceTypes` - This will add `null` to the `type` keyword for reference types unless `[Nullable(false)]` is used.
-- `AllowForAllTypes` - This is a combination of the previous two and will add `null` to the type keyword for any type unless `[Nullable(false)]` is used.

-> This library was unable to [detect](https://stackoverflow.com/a/62186551/878701) whether the consuming code has nullable reference types enabled.
-Therefore all reference types are considered nullable.
-{: .prompt-info }

-> The library makes a distinction between nullable value types and reference types because value types must be explicitly nullable.
-This differs from reference types which are implicitly nullable, and there's not a way (via the type itself) to make a reference type non-nullable.
-{: .prompt-info }

 ### Property naming {#schema-schemagen-property-names}

 In addition to the `[JsonPropertyName]` attribute, `SchemaGeneratorConfiguration.PropertyNameResolver` allows you to define a custom method for altering property names from your code into the schema.
 The system will adjust property names accordingly.